qzdl/pg-deploy/README.md

 # `DEPLOY_TEST`

-A proof-of-concept Postgres extension for maintaining database schemata, as an extension.
+Postgres extension for maintaining database schemata using git.

-The general process of taking the objects in a database to a new version

 Advantages:

+-  Benefits of git
--   Proper version control
+    - Proper version control with rollback
-    -   Deployment by commit, or by tag; e.g. hotfix
+    - Deployment by commit, by tag or as your semantic versioning scheme requires
-    -   Flexible to the semantic versioning scheme relevant to the project.
--   Code generation based on the differences between objects
-    -   This applies for rollback, between versions, or arbitary &rsquo;dirty&rsquo; states (e.g at development time)
-    -   catalog tables contian the necessary information to &rsquo;diff&rsquo;
+    - Tests, deployment can be triggered by git hook etc
--   Single source of truth for all declarations and changes to schemata.
+-   Single source of truth for all declarations and changes to schemata
 -   Automatic test generation for functional, structural, etc tests; using standard Postgres test framework.

--   Can be deployed and used on local instances and production instances alike.
--   Tests can be triggered by git hook.
+How it works - some theory:

+The definition of the database object describe the state of the database in regard its structure.
+This state is defined by a set of CREATE statements.
+A change in this definition results in a new state, that is also a set of create statements.
+We can establish the differences between the two states with the help of the PostgreSQL catalog tables and we can generate SQL code that can transform one state into an other.
+With other workd: if we create a schema using the current state - new_schema - and using the previous state - old_schema - in a running database.
+Then the main function of the extension calculates the differences between the two schemas and generates an SQL code.
+This code can transform old_schema into the new_schema.
+The code generation based on the differences between objects, regardless if that is a new commit or a rollback, only the direction of transformation must be defined:
+If the new_schema has a new table then the table declaration must be calculated and applied to the old_schema.
+The other direction would be a DROP statement that removes the excess table.

 <a id="org30bf2dc"></a>

-## Workflow

-<a id="org82aaf99"></a>

 ### Extension Install